Charlotte Perkins Gilman: Feminism in stories and novellas

-Gilman's feministic approach differs from Herland in "What Diantha Did".
-One character in this story, Diantha, breaks through the traditional expectation of women, showing Gilman's desires for what a woman would be able to do in real-life society.
+Gilman's feminism is seen more clearly in her work "What Diantha Did" than in Herland.
+Diantha breaks through the traditional expectation of women, which shows Gilman's desires for what women would be allowed to do in her own real-life society.
 Throughout the story, Gilman portrays Diantha as a character who strikes through the image of businesses in the U.S., who challenges gender norms and roles, and who believed that women could provide the solution to the corruption in big business in society.
 Gilman chooses to have Diantha choose a career that is stereotypically not one a woman would have because in doing so, she is showing that the salaries and wages of traditional women's jobs are unfair.
 Diantha's choice to run a business allows her to come out of the shadows and join society.

-Gilman's works, especially her work with "What Diantha Did", are a call for change, a battle cry that would cause panic in men and power in women.
+Gilman's works, especially her work "What Diantha Did", were a call for change, a battle cry that caused panic in men and power in women.
 Gilman used her work as a platform for a call to change, as a way to reach women and have them begin the movement toward freedom.